On Brauer-Kuroda type relations of S-class numbers in dihedral extensions: Class number relations - main results

 \subsection{Possible values of regulator quotients}

-We will begin by establishing Theorem \ref{thm:noP}, which will now be very easy: \begin{thm} Let $G$ be a finite group, let $N$ be a normal subgroup such that $G/N$ is cyclic, let $p$ be a prime number not dividing the order of $N$.
+We will begin by establishing Theorem \ref{thm:noP}. \begin{thm} Let $G$ be a finite group, let $N$ be a normal subgroup such that $G/N$ is cyclic, let $l$ be a prime number not dividing the order of $N$.
 Let $F/K$ be a Galois extension of number fields with Galois group $G$ and $\Theta = \sum_i H_i - \sum_j H_j'$ a $G$-relation.
 Let $S$ be a finite $G$-stable set of places of $F$ including all the Archimedean ones.
-Then
+Recall the notation